vanderbi/content-x/templates/resources/creating-metadata-for-publication.md

 Additional resources for creating and managing EML metadata:

 * [EML](https://docs.ropensci.org/EML/) - An R package for constructing EML.
 EMLassemblyline is a wrapper to this package.
-* [metapype-eml](https://github.com/PASTAplus/metapype-eml) - A Python package for constructing EML.
+* [metapype-eml](https://github.com/PASTAplus/metapype-eml) - A Python package for constructing EML. ezEML is based off this.
 * [LTER Core-Metabase](https://github.com/lter/LTER-core-metabase) - A PostgreSQL RDB model for research groups managing large volumes of EML metadata.

 ## References